zazaji/obsidian-SenGener/README.md

 ## How to use this plugin

+1. download and install obsidian.
+Create a vault and specify the path.

+2. goto the vault folder. download from releases , and extract them to the plugin folder, the path like:   VAULT/.obsidian/plugins/obsidian-sengener.

+3. Open setting, enable community plugins, then set you options, enable SenSener and configure hot-keys.
+The default shortcut key is ctrl+`quotation`.

+4. You can also select different authoring models and adjust other parameters.

+7. Create a document and start writing.
+Enjoy it.
+And contact me: zazaji@sina.com.

-1. You need to build your API service for generating Sentenses.
+## build your data service

-I build the API service with GPT2.
+- I build the API service with GPT2.
 You can also use GPT2 to generate Sentenses directly , or Another one.
-Or you can use my sample service ,just for test.
+- You can build your API service for generating Sentenses.
+Or you can use the sample service, just for test.
+- The example provides english model and chinese model, and  Full-text search .
+If you want use Another language , you can train your language generation service.
+- Data service contain text-generator and full-text-search.

-2. You can build a API service like :
+1. You can build a API service like :
 - Post Json:

 ```Json